xsankar/Awesome-AGI/README.md

 > Seriously, Paper Collections and debates about AGI.
 I will try to organize by topics like World Model, Reasoning, Emergent Behavior and Alignment
 >
 > ***As of 11.30.23 I am working hard to build the repos - takes time to review and curate.
-WOuld appreciate your  patience ...***
+Appreciate your patience ...
+Thanks ...***
 >
 > > [About Me](https://www.linkedin.com/in/ksankar) [Blog](https://ksankar.medium.com)
 #### _[Back to TOC](https://github.com/xsankar/Awesome-Awesome-LLM)_